Summer-source42/Summer-source42/README.md

 # 👋 Hello, I'm Naushad Alam!

-🎓 Master's student in Information Technology | Aspiring Cybersecurity & Cloud Specialist
-🔐 Passionate about building secure systems and solving real-world tech challenges
+🎓 Master's student in Information Technology | Aspiring SOC Analyst 🔐 Passionate about building secure systems and solving real-world tech challenges
 📍 Based in Germany | Open to Working Student and Internship opportunities
-🚀 Currently preparing for CCNA and working on hands-on cybersecurity & cloud labs
+🚀 Currently working on hands-on SOC Analyst & CCNA labs

 You can learn more about me and explore my other projects on my 👨‍💻🚀 [Website](https://summer-source42.github.io/)